Do Soccer Players Change Jerseys At Halftime?

 At the end of the game, in case the player does not swap their shirt with a player from the opposition team, the jersey is washed and given to charity.

-I guess you wouldn’t want to use the same shirt full of sweat during the second half, would you?
+I guess you wouldn’t want to wear the same shirt full of sweat during the second half, would you?

 I hope you have gained value from this article.